irods-contrib/metalnx-web/README.md

 Add clipboard functionality to paths on the info views to allow easy copy to clipboard on the colleciton and data object info pages

+#### Add inherit flag and ability to update to coll info view

+Added inheritance flag to the info view for collections and allow modification

 #### NIEHS identified misc theming issues

 * #22 fix search text